taufiquehassan/ProjectManagement/Section8_IntegrationManagement.md

 * **CBR** : Benefit-Cost Ratio, the bigger the number the better is the project
 * **Business Document** is where the outline of the project is stated
 * **An assumption og** is used to track all assumptions made throughout the project
+* The tool that is used for arranging a team with different skill set is a focus group, which is part of **Data Gathering**.
+“Meeting” and “interpersonal and team skills” do not involve a focus group.
+* The **project management plan** contains the change management plan.
+Once a **change request** has been approved in the perform integrated change control process, the project manager will then execute the change in the **direct and manage project work process**
+* Once a **Change  request** has been approved or rejected the project manager should update the *change log* to reflect the status of the change.